CivityNL/civity-docs-edit/website/dataplatform_versioned_docs/version-4.1.0/dataplatform_DATAREGISTERS_LinkToNGR.md

 ---
 id: dataregisters_LinkToNGR
-title: Link To Data Overheid
+title: Link to Other Services
-sidebar_label: Link To Data Overheid
+sidebar_label: Link to Other Services
 ---

 The link to *Data Overheid* is the service that allows datasets in <a href="https://www.dataplatform.nl/" target="_blank">**Dataplatform**</a> to be synched with <a href="https://data.overheid.nl/" target="_blank">**Data Overheid**</a>.